 With Imaging for Windows, users can:

-Use Imaging for Windows “out of the box” to improve productivity for individuals, work groups, and entire organisations, or leverage its powerful ActiveX controls (requires an additional 'Develper Resources' licence to enable the ActiveX controls) to create robust custom applications with embedded imaging capabilities.
+Use Imaging for Windows “out of the box” to improve productivity for individuals, work groups, and entire organisations, or leverage its powerful ActiveX controls (requires an additional 'Developer Resources' licence to enable the ActiveX controls) to create robust custom applications with embedded imaging capabilities.
 G360 Imaging for Windows ActiveX controls allow developers to add imaging capabilities to software that supports ActiveX, including the Visual C++ and Visual Basic (VB6) programming languages.

 Global 360 Imaging for Windows is an enhanced version of the Imaging application that was included in Microsoft Windows prior to Windows XP.